 - A call-to-action button

+Think like your customer.
 Ask yourself: What’s the first thing that my customer would like to know?
 The second?
 Third?
 Your answer here will help you properly section out your homepage and give your customers an overview of what your business is about and your products.

 Second, it allows you to connect with your visitors at an emotional level.
 This is important because people are more willing to do business with a brand with whom they share the same principles and values.
 Mailchimp does a great job with this

-Products and Services page
+Products and services

 Here is where you list down what you’re offering to your target customers.